 Many cities whose sewer systems were constructed in the first half of the 20th century are plagued by sanitary sewer overflows (SSOs) due to long-neglected root intrusion and pipe defects.
 To combat this, sewers can be rehabilitated using trenchless cured-in-place pipe (CIPP) lining.
 This method can fully rehabilitate aging pipes at least three times faster and for one-quarter to one-third the cost of conventional open trench replacement, and with far less public and environmental impact.

-Producing Thorough Construction Bid Documents
+Producing Thorough Construction Bid Documents for Cured-in-Place Pipe Projects

 The foundation of a successful sewer rehabilitation program using CIPP is development of thorough construction bid documents, which allow contractors to confidently bid on projects and limit change orders, while minimizing design costs compared to traditional open trench designs.